 Mice infestation is everyone’s nightmare.

-One mouse may look harmless and cute, but there’s bound to be a whole lot of them living in your home.
+One mouse may look harmless and cute, but there could be a whole lot of them living in your home.

 All it takes is just one of these furry critters getting in, and in several weeks, there could be dozens of them.
 And once they begin nesting, it’s an uphill battle trying to get rid of them.

-Living with mice is not only bothersome and embarrassing; it’s a severe health hazard.
+Living with mice is not only bothersome and embarrassing; it’s a health hazard.

 As they scurry around the house looking for food, they systematically defecate everywhere, spreading diseases.